marcelocra/adapta-media/AI_CONTEXT.md

 This is a [Next.js](https://nextjs.org/) project created using the `shadcn` package, as indicated in the `README.md`.
 It uses TypeScript for type safety and Tailwind CSS for styling.
 The project is configured with internationalization (i18n) using `typesafe-i18n`.

+The application follows a modern feature-based architecture with centralized state management using React Context.

 ## Key Technologies

 - **Framework:** [Next.js](https://nextjs.org/)